RichardSilveira/SimpleUsersAPI.NodeJS.Express/README.md

 in a single AWS EC2 instance.

 Launch your ec2, install everything needed and copy your app to it and ensure your app is up and running.

+You may create a _public_ directory at root level with `mkdir -m777 public` to be able to copy files from your machine with `scp` command using a non root user like so `scp -i "MyKeyPair.pem" /path/SampleFile.txt ec2-user@ec2-54-56-251-246.compute-1.amazonaws.com:public/`

 > Tip: Prefer use an Amazon Linux 2 AMI to launch your EC2
 >> Don't worry so much about Security concerns here, just focus on let your app in a valid state as soon as possible
 >